Daniel-Diaz/HaTeX/README.md

 To be sure that you are reading the last version, go to the github repository of the guide and follow instructions to build it.
 It is fairly easy.

+Please note that the user's guide needs to be updated (contributions are more than welcome!).

 ## Community and Contributions

 There are many ways to get involved in the HaTeX project.
+Use the most comfortable way for you.

 * Fork the [GitHub repository](https://github.com/Daniel-Diaz/HaTeX).
 * Report bugs or make suggestions opening a ticket in the [Issue Tracker](https://github.com/Daniel-Diaz/HaTeX/issues).